 WooCommerce free theme

 If your heart is set on a free theme, make sure that you make your selection from a reputable source.
-WooCommerce itself offers a selection of free themes, and that aside, an enormous number of WooCommerce-enabled themes can be found on WordPress.org.
+An enormous number of WooCommerce-enabled themes can be found on WordPress.org.
 Unfortunately, WordPress.org’s filtering feature leaves much to be desired, so you will have to refer to a theme’s description to discover whether it is WooCommerce compatible or not.

 The Pros and Cons of Premium WooCommerce Themes

-In our opinion, if you are running an online store, it is worth paying for a high quality premium theme.
-Prices start low and can go high, but you can expect to fork out around $50 for a high quality theme.
+In our opinion, if you are running an online store, it is worth paying for a high-quality premium theme.
+Prices start low and can go high, but you can expect to fork out around $50 for a hhigh-quality theme.
 This is a one-off cost and can make an enormous difference to your income in the long term.

 By choosing a premium WooCommerce theme, you can expect a well designed and highly usable storefront coupled with attentive support and regular updates.
 Furthermore, premium themes tend to offer advanced customization options not typically available to their free counterparts.